Shortest paths in one-counter systems: Proof of Theorem

-In the proof we pay a special attention to strongly connected components (SCCs) of $G$.
+In the proof we pay special attention to strongly connected components (SCCs) of $G$.
 Recall that two vertices $p,q\in V$ are said to {\em{communicate}} if $G$ has a walk from $p$ to $q$ and a walk from $q$ to $p$.
 Communication is an equivalence relation, and its equivalence classes are called the {\em{strongly connected components}} of $G$.
 Let $\SCCs$ be the set of all strongly connected components of $G$.
 For a strongly connected component $S\in \SCCs$, by $n_S$ we denote the number of vertices in $S$.
 We say that a cycle $\sigma$ is {\em{contained}} in $S$ if each state appearing on $\sigma$ belongs to $S$.
 Note that every cycle is contained in some SCC, and a simple cycle contained in $S$ has length at most $n_S$.
 We say that an SCC $S$ is \emph{positively enabled} if it contains a cycle that has a positive effect.
 Similarly, $S$ is \emph{negatively enabled} if it contains a cycle that has a negative effect.
 Note that an SCC $S$ can be both positively and negatively enabled.

-\begin{lemma} Let $G$ be a transition multigraph of an OCS and $S$ a positively (respectively, negatively) enabled SCC.
-Then there exists a positive (respectively, negative) cycle $\sigma$ contained in $S$ that is simple. \end{lemma}
+\begin{lem} Let $G$ be a transition multigraph of an OCS and $S$ a positively (respectively, negatively) enabled SCC.
+Then there exists a positive (respectively, negative) cycle $\sigma$ contained in $S$ that is simple. \end{lem}

-\begin{Append} \begin{proof} We prove the lemma for positively enabled SCCs; the proof for negatively enabled SCCs is symmetric.
+\begin{proof} We prove the lemma for positively enabled SCCs; the proof for negatively enabled SCCs is symmetric.
 By definition, $S$ contains a positive cycle $\sigma$.
 Choose $\sigma$ to be the shortest such cycle; we claim that then $\sigma$ is simple.
 Aiming towards a contradiction, suppose that some state repeats on $\sigma$.
 Then $\sigma$ can be decomposed into two cycles $\sigma_1,\sigma_2$ that are strictly shorter than $\sigma$.
 Since $\sigma$ is positive and $\eff(\sigma)=\eff(\sigma_1)+\eff(\sigma_2)$, we infer that either $\sigma_1$ or $\sigma_2$ is positive.
-This is a contradiction with the minimality of $\sigma$.
+This contradicts the minimality of $\sigma$. \end{proof}